 The fourth order polynomial results for the dynamic draft curves from the port and starboard side were averaged.
-These results were significantly different from the 2011, 2012, and values, with a 0.05 meter difference at typical survey speeds from the prior year.
-Figures 28 and 29 show the 2014 results, also included in the attached appendices, and comparisons between 2011 - 2014.
+These results were significantly different from the 2011, 2012, and 2013 values, with a 0.05 meter difference at typical survey speeds from the prior year.
+The 2014 results and comparisons between 2011 - 2014 can be found included in the attached appendices.